• How Are the Danner Novels Different?

 Q: Forgive me, but your writing process doesn't sound very organized.

-A: It isn't, but it's an exciting way to write, and I can always fix problems during rewrite, when I take a more analytical look at the draft.
+A: Sometimes I need to fix plot problems during the rewrites, when I can take a more analytical look at the draft.
 I have to admit that "winging it" doesn't always work.
-For book three, The Pearl Harbor Pictures, I got halfway into the book and had to stop writing.
-I wasn't sure I was going to be able to finish the book.
-It took a week to develop a complex plot that made sense and let Matt Danner emerge as the hero.
-Once I had the complex plot worked out—a terrorist attack on Pearl Harbor—I could go back to winging individual chapters, refining the How and finding ways to introduce plot twists.
+For book three, The Pearl Harbor Pictures, I got halfway into the book and realized I had painted Matt into a corner, too far away from the action.
+I had to stop writing for a while, until I developed a plot that made sense and let Matt and his team emerge as anonymous heroes.
+Once I had the complex plot worked out—a terrorist attack on Pearl Harbor—I could go back to winging individual chapters, refining and finding ways to introduce plot twists, suspence, and excitement.

-A: Because they keep a story unpredictable, and thus interesting, even suspenseful.
+A: Plot twists keep a story unpredictable, and thus interesting, even suspenseful.
 Real life is full of plot twists.
 Why should fiction be any different?

 Q: How are your Matt Danner novels different from other espionage fiction?

 A: The Danner novels are personal stories that focus on a likable main character.
-The Danner novels feature nonstop action, so they're easy to read and very engaging.
+The books feature nonstop action, so they're easy to read and very engaging.
 The characters, the locations, even the gadgets are all interesting.
-And finally, Danner tells the story with a dash of humor, and that makes the books fun to read.
+And finally, Matt Danner tells the story with a dash of humor that makes the books fun to read.

-Q: You said a likable character.
+Q: So Danner is a likable character.
 Why is that important?

 A: As readers, we like a hero, and the best heroes are good people we can relate to.
 Jason Bourne is trying hard to reform, but he's a brutal killer.
 James Bond isn't going to sit down with us over pizza and beer.
 But Matt Danner likes pizza and beer.
 He's a nice guy, someone we'd like as a friend.
 When Matt is thrown into difficult situations, we want to see him defeat the bad guys and make us proud.